rtfenter/Engagement-and-Incentives/README.md

 ---

-## Enrollment, Activation & Engagement
+## Enrollment, activation & engagement

 These states describe different relationships with the product.